|

 tell you even without radiant floor heating the

-floors will get warm - so long as the floors see
+floors will warm up - so long as the floors see

 windows.
 Throw in the long wave energy emitted from